justinhainesweb/django-vue/README.md

 Run application by `python manage.py runserver 127.0.0.1:9000`

+Optional, execute script to fill test data into db `python automated/bot.py`

-P.S.
-For using the email verifier set EMAIL_VERIFIER_API_KEY variable into environment.
+For using the email verifier add EMAIL_VERIFIER_API_KEY variable to local environment.